-In conclusion, roofing activities do generate VOC emissions which is expected.
-Depending on the work procedures and wind direction, VOCs may be incidentally introduced into the indoor air.
+In conclusion, the roofing activities do generate VOC emissions which is expected.
+Depending on the wind direction, VOCs may be incidentally introduced into the indoor air, but at levels less than what was detected during the monitoring, which is considered the source.
+The highest readings for TVOC's were found in the Science and Technology Addition.
+TVOC concentrations identified in the interior were nondetectable or considerably low.